Leica M9 vs Nikon A1000

 |13.||Leica M8||Y||- / -||-||-||-||2.0||-||-||-|

 It is notable that the M9 has a hotshoe, while the A1000 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The A1000 is a recent model that features in the current product line-up of Nikon.
-In contrast, the M9 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M9 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M9 was succeeded by the Leica M Typ 240.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica M9 and the Nikon A1000?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (18.1 vs 15.9MP) with a 9% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger pixels capture a wider spectrum of light and dark details.

 - Better low-light sensitivity: Larger pixels means good image quality even under poor lighting.